CuriosityStream (CURI)

 AI Analysis | Feedback

-P. Brady Hayden became Chief Financial Officer of CuriosityStream on May 31, 2024, after joining the company in June 2023 as Corporate Controller.
-In this role, he oversees global finance operations and investor relations.
-Before his tenure at CuriosityStream, Hayden was the Vice President of Finance and Principal Accounting Officer at Cyren Ltd., a publicly traded cybersecurity company.
-He possesses extensive experience in senior finance positions within several public reporting companies and serves on the board of the U.S. Postal Service Federal Credit Union.
+P. Brady Hayden oversees global finance operations and investor relations for CuriosityStream.
+He became Chief Financial Officer effective May 31, 2024, after joining the company in June 2023 as Corporate Controller.
+Prior to his time at CuriosityStream, Hayden served as Vice President of Finance and Principal Accounting Officer at Cyren Ltd., a publicly traded cybersecurity firm.
+His experience includes various senior finance roles with other public reporting companies, such as Spok Holdings Inc.

-As Chief Operating Officer, Tia Cudahy is responsible for overseeing operations, key partnerships, corporate matters, and governance at CuriosityStream.
-Her background includes significant experience in media business, including previous roles in Business Affairs at NPR and as Deputy General Counsel at Discovery Communications.
-Cudahy's expertise encompasses management, business development, partnerships, joint ventures, and legal support for digital and educational ventures.
+As Chief Operating Officer, Tia Cudahy is responsible for overseeing CuriosityStream's operations, key partnerships, corporate matters, and governance.
+Her background includes extensive media business experience from roles at NPR, where she was in Business Affairs, and at Discovery Communications, where she served as a Deputy General Counsel.

-Becky Reed is the Senior Vice President and General Counsel of CuriosityStream Inc., a position she has held since transitioning from Vice President and Associate General Counsel from July 2021 through January 2023.
-Her prior experience includes serving as Vice President, Business Affairs for Public Broadcasting Service and spending fifteen and a half years as Vice President, Business Affairs and Programming Legal for Discovery Communications.
-Earlier in her career, Reed worked as an associate at the law firm Davis Wright Tremaine and as Deputy General Counsel for the Bill Bradley for President Campaign.
+Becky Reed serves as Senior Vice President and General Counsel for CuriosityStream Inc. She previously held the position of Vice President and Associate General Counsel at CuriosityStream from July 2021 through January 2023.
+Her prior experience includes serving as Vice President, Business Affairs for Public Broadcasting Service and over fifteen years as Vice President, Business Affairs and Programming Legal for Discovery Communications.
+Earlier in her career, Reed worked as an associate at Davis Wright Tremaine and as Deputy General Counsel for the Bill Bradley for President Campaign.

 AI Analysis | Feedback